 What should I do if a worker refuses to have the vaccine or confirm that they have been vaccinated?

-Currently there is no statutory obligation that forces an individual to have the vaccine and there is no indication that this is likely to change in the future.
-There will be some people who will not be offered the vaccine where it is not safe for them to have it.
-There will also be some who will refuse the vaccine on the grounds of their religious or philosophical belief.
+Some people will not be offered the vaccine where it is unsafe for them to have it, and others will refuse the vaccine on the grounds of their religious or philosophical belief.

 As with testing, an employer cannot physically force a worker to have the vaccine or show them proof of vaccination.